crhallberg/zips/README.md

 ### Why?

-I saw a lot of zip database modules on npm, but I was displeased with three aspects
+I saw a lot of zip database modules on npm, but I was displeased with three aspects:

-*   Old data (zips uses 2010 US Census data from [geonames.org](http://www.geonames.org/), the most up-to-date I could find).
+- Old data (zips uses US Postcode data from [geonames.org](http://www.geonames.org/), the most up-to-date I could find).
-*   Huge, raw data (zips' data is pre-processed so it can just load and go).
+- Huge, raw data (zips' data is pre-processed so it can just load and go).
-*   List searching (zips organizes its data into trees instead of going down a list until a match is found or a large hash table).
+- List searching (zips organizes its data into trees instead of going down a list until a match is found or a large hash table).

 I hope you're happy too.

+### Update

+1. Download `US.zip` from [GeoNames Postcodes Download Server](https://download.geonames.org/export/zip/)
+1. Extract `US.txt` to root.
+1. `npm run update`.

+*Last update: 2023-02-03*